sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 * CSS should define the appearance of an element anywhere and everywhere it appears.
 * Use classes to assign appearance to markup. **Never use id selectors in CSS**.
 * Keep selectors short.
-* If you are using SASS, do not use more than three levels of nesting. (see [https://css-tricks.com/sass-style-guide/](https://css-tricks.com/sass-style-guide/) for more informations)
+* If you are using SASS, do not use more than three levels of nesting. (see [https://css-tricks.com/sass-style-guide/](https://css-tricks.com/sass-style-guide/) for more information)
-* Be carefull when using multi-part selectors:
+* Be careful when using multi-part selectors:
  * Avoid elements with no native semantics (div, span) in multi-part selectors.
  * Avoid the descendent selector (e.g. .my-list li) where possible, especially for components that may wrap other components.
 The descendant selector has a habit of unintentionally affecting nested elements.
 Prefer the child selector: `.my-list > li`.
  * Avoid more than 2 combinators in a selector.
 The following rule is maxed out: `.my-list > li > a`.